This post may contain affiliate links. Please read our disclosure policy.

 This bread bakes at 375°F, a slightly higher temperature than you would bake a cake, to encourage “oven spring,” which is the initial rise of yeast bread in the oven, and to help the loaf bake through and brown fully.

 It's easy to make this recipe dairy free.
-Just replace the butter in the recipe with either butter-flavored Spectrum nonhydrogenated vegetable shortening or Earth Balance buttery sticks.
+Just replace the butter in the recipe with either Miyoko's Creamy brand vegan butter or Earth Balance buttery sticks.
 And use any unflavored, unsweetened nondairy milk (as long as it isn't nonfat).
-Done!

 There are two egg whites in this recipe, but I've also successfully made it with one whole egg.
-That leads me to believe that you could make it with one “chia egg” instead.
-A chia egg is 1 tablespoon chia flour mixed with 1 tablespoon lukewarm water and allowed to sit until it gels.
+I think 1 chia egg (1 tablespoon chia flour mixed with 1 tablespoon lukewarm water and allowed to sit until it gels), 1 flax egg, or 50 grams of aquafaba (the brine in an unsalted can of chickpeas) should work.

 I always prefer a base of Better Batter classic blend gluten free flour as a base for my gluten free yeast bread.
 In this recipe, we're adding gluten free whole grains with teff (or teff flour) and oat flour.
 You can try replacing the oat flour with a variety of other whole grain, gluten free flours.
 Here are a few suggestions: